“Developing Headspace” Programme

-The final evaluation session and group nurture meal take place at the end of the programme to give Heads another opportunity to come together as the programme draws to a close.
+The “Review and Reflect” day which includes group nurture meal take place at the end of the programme to give Heads another opportunity to come together as the programme draws to a close.
 The day will seek to create a relaxed space where Heads can strengthen the relationships they have built over the year, revisit lessons learned and plot next steps.

 Accommodation and Meals: As part of the programme cost, accommodation at a Bed and Breakfast for the residential will be provided by Integrity Coaching.
 We will make all arrangements for your meals throughout your stay.

 Bespoke Resources: You will receive free leadership think pieces and a reflective journal to complement the programme content and support your development.

 Price: £1250 + VAT